ARMmbed/mbed-os-example-tls-socket/README.md

 ### Selecting the network interface

 This application is able to use any network inteface it finds.
-Please see the Mbed OS documentationg for [selecting the default network interface](https://os.mbed.com/docs/latest/apis/network-interfaces.html).
+Please see the Mbed OS documentation for [selecting the default network interface](https://os.mbed.com/docs/latest/apis/network-interfaces.html).

 For example, building on Ethernet enabled boards, you do not do any configuration.